odea-project/qAlgorithms/report/report.md

 First, open bins are subset by mz.
 Grouping in mz utilises the order spaces of neighbouring masses, which are calculated after sorting points in the bin by mz.
 Assuming that members of a correct bin are normally distributed in mz, a test statistic can be calculated given an alpha and the bin size.
-The

-// shorten; for details refer to original publication?

-After being subset in mz, a bin is subset in the scan dimension.
-For this, it is sorted by scans and then subset at every position where the difference between two neighbouring points is greater than six.
-// reasoning
-Created fragments are turned into open bins.
-If the bin was not changed during this subsetting step, it is considered closed.

-Both functions are executed alternating until no open bins exist.

-After all bins are closed, the DQS is calculated for all bin members.
+This statistic describes the largest difference between two order spaces that is still within bounds for points belonging to the same distribution.
+This distance decreases exponentially with group size, meaning it is much less likely for a dissimilar mass to belong into a large bin with a high density towards the edges of the probability distribution than a small bin with low coverage of the entire distribution.
+The order spaces are normaliesd to the centroid error, which serves as an estimate of the standard deviation of the assumed normal distribution This cannot be empirically determined before binning is complete.
+(@gerrit: This is due to our assumption; however, it is important to mention that the centroid error is also just an estimate for the standard deviation of the assumed normal distribution.)
+This criteria is then checked for the largest order space of every bin.
+When the critical distance is surpassed, the two resulting fragments are controlled.
+If no order space is greater than the critical distance and there are more than five points in a fragment, it is turned into a new open bin.
+The limitation of five points is imposed since no peak can be fitted to smaller ones.
+Once no fragment can be subset further, the resulting bins are subset by scans.

 (@gerrit: here, it is not neighboring masses but the neighboring orders of the masses, so it is sorted.
 However, sorting is not mentioned at all.
 Moreover, this is based on the assumption, that a normally distributed variable provides a characteristic order space between first and second or last and last-1 masses.
 This order space is distributed similarly to an exponential distribution with a decreasing probability for increasing distances.
 Here, we assume, that a cumulative probability of 99 % can be used to estimate a threshold for an acceptable distance.)

-//
-and is normalized to the centroid error (@gerrit: This is due to our assumption; however, it is important to mention that the centroid error is also just an estimate for the standard deviation of the assumed normal distribution.), while the largest allowed gap in the scan dimension is set to six. (@gerrit: This should be explained.)
+For subsetting a bin by scans, it is sorted by scans and then subset at every position where the difference between two neighbouring points is greater than six.
+The distance results from the assumption that, if a point is at the limit of detection, it is detected with a probability of 0.5.
+If a point has not been detected for six consecutive scans, the probability that the sixth point was present, but at the limit of detection, amounts to 1.6%.
+Created fragments are turned into open bins, unless they would have less than five members.
+If the bin was not changed during this subsetting step, it is considered closed.

+Both functions are executed alternating until no open bins exist.

+After all bins are closed, the DQS is calculated for all bin members.
+It uses the modified shilouette score [@starczewskiModificationSilhouetteIndex2016] to assess the separation of a bin from the surrounding points.
+The MID in mz is calculated per point while the MOD is searched for in all scans that are no more than six scans away from the centroid.
+For the calculation, refer to calcDQS in the Functions region of qalgorithms_qbin.cpp.
-After grouping is complete, a silhouette score is calculated for all points in groups and scaled to the interval [0,1] for weighing in a later step. (@gerrit: this should include the corresponding literature.)
+The DQS is scaled to the interval [0,1] to allow for weighing in later steps.
+The DQSB is the mean DQS of all bin members.
+(@gerrit: this should include the corresponding literature.)

 ### Module Requirements